 Contact an Experienced Criminal Defense Attorney in West Palm Beach

-If you’re a former juvenile offender convicted of a forcible felony and tried as an adult, convicted of a forcible felony above the age of 18 but your record wasn’t yet sealed, or if you’re seeking early expungement, consider getting in touch with Brian Gabriel, a experienced criminal defense attorney at the Law Office of Gabriel & Gabriel.
-After meeting with you one-on-one to discuss your path to expungement and any potential roadblocks along the way, a member of Brian Gabriel’s legal team may be able to help determine the most effective strategy to execute based on the circumstances of your case.
+If you’re a former juvenile offender convicted of a forcible felony and tried as an adult, convicted of a forcible felony above the age of 18 but your record wasn’t yet sealed, or if you’re seeking early expungement, consider getting in touch with Brian Gabriel, an experienced criminal defense attorney at the Law Office of Gabriel & Gabriel.
+After meeting with you to discuss your path to expungement and any potential roadblocks along the way, Attorney Brian Gabriel may be able to help determine the most effective strategy to execute based on the circumstances of your case.